mobify/mobifyjs/www/v2/docs/image-resizer.md

   Resizer service caches images to avoid reprocessing the same image more than once.
 Use this option if you change an image and need to break Image Resizer's cache.

+**Profiles**
+Some options presets are provided on `ResizeImages.profiles`

+- `SHORT_CACHE` sets a 2 hour cache lifetime on the resulting asset, for images that might change without changing URL.
+- `LONG_CACHE` sets a one week cache lifetime for assets that will remain valid for longer periods.

+You can combine these profiles with your own options objects like so:

+    var options = Utils.extend({
+        < your options >
+        }, ResizeImages.profiles.SHORT_CACHE);

 **Example**